Magnetic nanodrug delivery in non-Newtonian blood flows: Results and discussion

 \section{Results and discussion}

 We first analyse the effects that the different fluid models have on the motion of the particles in the bloodstream.
-As demonstrated in section~\ref{sec:bloodnonnewt} the power-law model gives unrealistic values for the viscosity and therefore the results for this case will not be discussed.
-The results presented here, correspond to numerical simulations of equation \eqref{eqn:advdiff_final} applying an injection at $x=0$ for five seconds, that is $T_\mathrm{inj} = 5$\,s.
+As demonstrated in Section~\ref{sec:bloodnonnewt} the power-law model gives unrealistic values for the viscosity and therefore the results for this case will not be discussed.
+The results presented here, correspond to numerical simulations of equation \eqref{eqn:advdiff_final} applying an injection for three seconds at $x=0$.